Geomatyx/Eagloo-DEM-modification-software/README.md

 Eagloo can automatically generate a synthetic PDF to help you quickly and easily visualize your analysis results.
 You can click [here](/Eagloo_frontend_functions/github_assets/example_report_2013_2017_nuth_kaab.pdf) to see an example of a pdf.

-## 5 | Presentation of the Graphical User Interface
+## 3 | Presentation of the Graphical User Interface
 <p align="center">
 <img src="/Eagloo_frontend_functions/github_assets/eagloo_frontend.jpg" height="500px" style="text-align:center;">
 </p>

-## 6 | Installation
+## 4 | Installation
 Currently, Eagloo is only available on Linux.
   1. Clone this repository: git clone https://github.com/Geomatyx/Eagloo_software.git
   2. Install dependencies, right-click on "installing_dependencies.sh" and click on "run as program" (if "run as program" is not displayed: Preferences -> Permissions -> "Allow executing file as program")
   3. Open the software, right-click on "Eagloo_software.sh" and click on "run as program" (if "run as program" is not displayed: Preferences -> Permissions -> "Allow executing file as program")

-## 7 | Contributing
+## 5 | Work carried out
-To contribute to this project, please follow these steps:

-  1. Fork this repository
-  2. Create a new branch: git checkout -b feature-branch
-  3. Make your changes and commit them: git commit -am 'Add some feature'
-  4. Push to the branch: git push origin feature-branch
-  5. Create a pull request
+The work is consisting to:
+- Create a user interface that allows the use of specific functions for processing and analyzing digital elevation models (DEMs) without any knowledge of code
+- Improve the efficiency of DEM processing by using a pipeline approach
+- Create of a function for automatically generate reports

-## 8 | License
+## 6 | External Open Source ressources used
-This repository is open-source and is licensed under the MIT license.
-See the [LICENSE](/LICENSE) file for details.
+Various external libraries and packages were utilized, with the most frequently used resources presented below.
+A comprehensive list of all libraries used can be found [here](#9 | Recognition of Open Source use).

+### Frontend
+The user interface was developed using the [PySimpleGUI] (https://www.pysimplegui.org/en/latest/) package (under GNU GPL license).

+### Processing data
+To modify certain input and output data, the [GDAL](https://github.com/OSGeo/gdal) framework was utilized (under MIT license).

+### Co-registration, Interpolation, Errors
+The functions used for co-registration, interpolation, and calculating errors of the digital elevation models (DEMs) are from the [xDEM](https://github.com/GlacioHack/xdem) package (under MIT license).

+### PDF
+To automatically generate a PDF report, the [FPDF](http://www.fpdf.org/) library was utilized(no usage restriction).

 ## 9 | Recognition of Open Source use